ludwighultqvist/DAT256/README.md

 All xml-files regarding the various views are located in res.

 ### Documents
 All important documents such as the final reflection, team reflections and indiviual reflections can be found under the documents folder in the root.
-In the same folder are documents such as the social contract, definition of done, database structure, gui mockups and business model canvas.
+In the same folder are documents such as the final gitinspector, social contract, definition of done, database structure, gui mockups and business model canvas.

 ### The general structure of the app
 The main file of database-communication is the file "Database" in services.
 The main model file is "Main", which is the run-time model of the app.
 The main activity file used to run the app is the file "MenuActivity in viewmodel.